palomnyk/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 Override the `getCitationString()` method.
 This should include citation information for any tool that your module wraps and a credit to yourself for creating the wrapper.

 Override the `getDescription()` method to return a short description of what your module does, this should be one to two sentences.
 For a more extensive description, including details about properties, expected inputs, assumptions, etc; override the `getDetails()` method (optional).
+If your module has any pre-requisit modules or post-requisit modules, the modules Details should include the names of these modules and information about when and why these modules are added.

 ### Documenting Properties